wqking/metapp/doc/metaindexable.md

 Resizes the container in the Variant to contain `size` elements.
 For types that the size is fixed, such as `std::pair`, `std::tuple`, `T[]`, and `T[N]`, the function doesn't do anything.
 For other containers, the function resizes the container.
+If the `resize` argument in MetaIndexable constructor is nullptr, the function `resize` is still valid function, and it doesn't do any action.

 #### get